Statistical inference for network samples using subgraph counts: The general case: Flexible sampling design

-A more general use of Theorem~\ref{lyapu2} is to test for all graphs in a sample being drawn from elements of a FSBm class; i.e assume that the $G_i$-s are drawn from the $f_i$-s and test for the null $H_0: \forall i\in[N], f_i\in\D(B)$ for some $B$.
+A more general use of \cref{lyapu2} is to test for all graphs in a sample being drawn from elements of a FSBm class; i.e assume that the $G_i$-s are drawn from the $f_i$-s and test for the null $H_0: \forall i\in[N], f_i\in\D({\bm B})$ for some ${\bm B}$.
 As before, we face a composite null, and we may compute the confidence region and the $p$-value by scanning all possible sequences $f$.
 This, however, is clearly computationally intractable.
-Nonetheless, the form of the variance and the structure of the FSBm allows us to propose conservative confidence regions and $p$-values that can be efficiently computed (we fully describe the method in the Appendix).
+Nonetheless, the form of the variance and the structure of the FSBm allows us to propose conservative confidence regions and $p$-values that can be efficiently computed (we fully describe the method in the Supplementary Information).

-We present an example in Fig.~\ref{Example3}.
-There we observe $\G=(G_1,\dots,G_{10^3})$ and consider two FSBm classes generated by $B_a$ and $B_b$.
-We first plot ${\bf\mu}_\F(\G)$ as a black cross.
-Then, using Definition~\ref{FSBm}, we plot the convex hull of the embedding shapes $\mu_\F(B_a)$ and $\mu_\F(B_b)$ (in solid red and blue respectively) wherein---by Theorem~\ref{lyapu2}---${\bf\mu}_\F(f;N)$ must lie.
-Finally, we use a method described in the Appendix to produce the confidence region around each shape (in shaded color).
+We present an example in \cref{Example3}.
+There we observe $\G=(G_1,\dots,G_{10^3})$ and consider two FSBm classes generated by ${\bm B}_a$ and ${\bm B}_b$.
+We first plot ${\bm{\bm\mu}}_\F(\G)$ as a white cross.
+Then, using \cref{FSBm}, we plot the convex hull of the embedding shapes $\mu_\F({\bm B}_a)$ and $\mu_\F({\bm B}_b)$ (in solid gray and black respectively) wherein---by \cref{lyapu2}---${\bm\mu}_\F(f;N)$ must lie.
+Finally, we use a method described in the SI to produce the confidence region around each shape (in shaded hue).